Matilda

 Layout

-Kitchen area with two-ring electric hob, microwave, fridge, toaster and kettle.
+Kitchen area with two-ring electric hob, mini oven, fridge, toaster and kettle.

 Bedroom 1 with double bed (4’6”).